dmbarbour/wikilon/docs/ABCRT.md

 ### Large Binary Inputs and Outputs

 Something that has concerned me is how Wikilon will interact with large binary content.
-Working with multi-gigabyte binaries is problematic if I restrict to 4GB working spaces.
+Working directly with multi-gigabyte binaries is problematic if I restrict to 4GB working spaces.
 Modeling very large binaries as external resources might help, but I'm not comfortable with consuming arbitrary amounts of address space.
-I used `mmap'd` files or whatever to avoid loading them all at once.
+I can used `mmap'd` files or whatever to avoid loading them all at once.
 What other options do we have?

 One viable possibility is to have Wikilon understand a relatively simple model or API for ropes or streams, or perhaps even HTTP request handlers, with which we may easily wrap whichever models we favor within our dictionary.

 This would enable large binary *outputs* to be loaded (perhapse even computed) incrementally.
 Ropes would have the advantage of enabling indexed access, answering those region-based HTTP requests, etc..
 Large binary *inputs* are probably less an issue because we simply have some software agent representing the binary within the dictionary in an ad-hoc way (ropes or streams or whatever).

-I think I'll try that route, rather than attempt to solve the problem of representing very large binaries.
+I think I'll try that route, rather than attempt to solve the problem of representing and directly streaming very large binaries.

 ## Other Ideas